joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 ## Vincita Sightseer

 I like this bag a lot.
-Toward the end of the trip, I realized that the best way to use the outer strap, when stuffing the bag while riding, is _lengthwise,_ at right angles to the direction you should use it when the bike's inside.nThis holds-down the ends of the bag.
+Toward the end of the trip, I realized that the best way to use the outer strap, when stuffing the bag while riding, is _lengthwise,_ at right angles to the direction you should use it when the bike's inside.
+This holds-down the ends of the bag, keeping it neat while you're riding.

+It's possible to mount the Vincita on the front bracket of a Brompton, but that space was in use by my camera bag.

-As mentioned, I suggest taking the seat off when flying, wrap it in a bag and push an old tennis ball onto the exposed seat post.
+As mentioned earlier, it's a safe idea to take the bike's seat off when flying with the Vincita.
+Wrap the seat in a plastic bag and push an old tennis ball onto the exposed seat post.
 This protects your seat, clothes, and luggage.

-When the bike is packed, there are spaces inside along the bottom, near the tires, that can carry extra shoes (and a tennis ball).
+When the bike is packed, there are some open spaces inside along the bottom, near the tires, that can carry extra shoes (and a tennis ball).
 Multiple bags of Hula Hoop crisps can also be safely placed there.

 ## Edirol Audio Recorder

-I like recording and had replaced my Edirol with a more-capable but larger/heavier Hero recorder.
-I went for the old Edirol on this trip mostly for the weight, despite the fact that it can't accept SD cards larger than 2GB (good luck finding a new card that size!) and the audio quality's lower.
+I like recording and long ago had replaced my Edirol with a more-capable but larger/heavier Hero recorder.
+For this trip I went back to the old Edirol mostly for the weight, despite the slightly-lower quality and the fact that it can't accept SD cards larger than 2GB (good luck finding a new card that size!).
 But there's been a boost:  I've been using Adobe Premiere's AI-based audio cleanup tools and they are _stellar._ It was a hunch, but I'm pretty sure the final processed quality of the audio tracks will be excellent.

 ## Noice-Cancelling Headphones -- Not Earbuds